enheragu/Chess/README.md

 We are sorry because the project itself is written in spanish as it is for UPM (Universidad Politecnica de Madrid).
 Anyway we hope anyone can understand the code.

-As it is a group project we are updating the code constantly, sometimes the changes are quite insignificant.
+Note: As it is a group project we are updating the code constantly, sometimes the changes are quite insignificant.